sv4u/Vim-as-an-IDE/README.md

 This guide is for anyone interested in learning how to use Vim!
 However, parts of this guide are specifically geared towards students at Carnegie Mellon University taking 15-122, Principles of Imperative Programming.
 The overarching goal is for the reader to learn something about using Vim, whether they just started or have been using Vim for a long time.

 ### A Brief History of Vim
-Vim was created by Bram Moolenaar as a text editor for the Amiga System.  was first publicly released in 1991  The name "Vim" stands for "Vi iMproved"  because Vim is an extended version of the vi editor, with many additional features designed to be helpful in editing program source code.
+Vim was created by Bram Moolenaar as a text editor for the Amiga System.
+It was first publicly released in 1991.
+The name "Vim" stands for "Vi iMproved"  because Vim is an extended version of the original vi editor, with many additional features designed to be helpful in editing program source code.
 Over the years Vim has become the most popular text editor for programmers, as well as one of the most popular integrated development environment (IDE) for developers.

 ### Why Should I Use Vim?